Rossier Dean's Fellowship

 MA - Stanford University

 BA - University of California, Los Angeles

-School Segregation and Academic Tracking, College persistence for underrepresented youth, Urban High Schools, Teaching for Civic Engagement, Social Media and Education, Culturally Relevant Pedagogy.
+School Stratifications and Academic Tracking, College readiness and persistence for marginalized youth, Urban High Schools, Teaching for Civic Engagement, Culturally Relevant Pedagogy.

 Suneal Kolluri is a PhD student in the University of Southern California School of Education.
 He is a Research Assistant in the Pullias Center and currently works on a project funded by the First in the World grant that aims to expand college access for low-income youth through online gaming.

 Prior to attending USC, he was a high school social studies teacher for ten years -- nine in Oakland public schools, and one as a student teacher in San Francisco Unified School District as a student teacher in the Stanford Teacher Education Program.
 He has received a number of accolades for exemplary teaching.